XiandiPan/Express-jobly-backend/readme.md

 ### Express Jobly

-` Express Jobly is a three-day sprint project completed by me and my partner during Rithm.
+` Express Jobly is a three-day sprint project completed by me and my partner @Tim during Rithm.
 It's a job-search application built with Express in the Node.js environment, allowing users to sign up, log in, search for jobs, and apply to them.`

 ### Tech Stack & Packages
 - Node.js